Columbia Law School Ferguson Caravan 2015 from avocadoavocat on Vimeo.

 We are experiencing a time of great uncertainty regarding public health requirements, work locations and expectations, and school-related policies and procedures.
-We have not yet made any decisions about the availability of Fall 2020 internships or externships.
-We do appreciate your interest.
-Please complete the following form and we will get back to you by the end of July 2020 as more information becomes available.
+We do have some internship opportunities for the Fall 2020 semester and do appreciate your interest.
+Please complete the following form and we will get back to you as soon as we can.

 While continuing to provide holistic legal advocacy to the indigent in St. Louis, ArchCity Defenders is working on broad-based change to the St. Louis region’s criminal legal system.
 One way we advance this agenda is through the use of impact litigation.
 In order to effectively file and argue civil rights, impact cases, it is necessary to have extensive knowledge of legal precedents, state and federal statutes, and county and local ordinances.

 Although impact litigation has become one effective tool for change, ArchCity Defenders remains dedicated to representing our clients and changing the lives of our clients on an individual basis.
 To this end, we provide direct representation in housing, elder, consumer, family, criminal, and other areas of the law.

 Legal interns perform fact and legal research; draft memos synthesizing their findings, motions, pleadings, and client communication; assist with discovery and investigation; interview and communicate with clients and witnesses; and attend court proceedings with staff attorneys.